himmAllRight/himmAllRight-source/resources/templates/md/posts/LFS-SBUs-and-Binutils.md

 make install
 ```

-Then, to runs the script, first make it executable,
+To runs the script, first make it executable,

 ```
 chmod +x build-binutils.sh
 ```

-Then time and execute the script:
+Finally, time and execute the script:

 ```
 time ./build-binutils.sh